2026 College Football Playoff semifinals odds, prediction: Miami vs. Ole Miss picks by expert on 8-2 run

-2026 College Football Playoff odds, Fiesta Bowl prediction: Miami vs. Ole Miss picks by expert on 8-2 run
+2026 College Football Playoff odds, Fiesta Bowl prediction: Miami vs. Ole Miss picks from expert on 8-2 run

 SportsLine expert Tom Fornelli reveals his Miami Hurricanes vs. Ole Miss Rebels picks for Thursday's CFP semifinal matchup in the Fiesta Bowl 2026

 The 2026 College Football Playoff semifinals begin on Thursday with a Fiesta Bowl matchup between the Miami (Fla.)
 Hurricanes and Ole Miss Rebels.
 No. 10 Miami (12-2) has authored a pair of upsets in its CFP run, most recently defeating Ohio State, 24-14, after going on the road to knock off Texas A&M in the first round.
 Ole Miss (13-1) avenged its lone loss of the season to Georgia by defeating the Bulldogs, 39-34, in the CFP quarterfinals after rolling over Tulane in the first round.
-The Canes are 3-0, all-time, versus the Rebels, with all three prior matchups coming in Miami.
+The Canes are 3-0, all-time, versus the Rebels, but Miami is also 0-4 all-time in the Fiesta Bowl.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your initial bet wins: